What is a lead magnet and how do you design one?

 If you’re eager to build up your email list and drive sales, it’s likely you’ve heard all about the benefits of lead magnets.
 But what is a lead magnet exactly, and how can you build an effective lead magnet for your business?
 Are lead magnets really the silver bullet that could take your business to the next level?

-Email marketing is a hugely valuable tool businesses use to generate interest in their products and services, while increasing conversion rates.
-Done right, email marketing can build brand awareness, credibility, boost sales and build strong customer relationships.
-And lead magnets are a great way to build your email list.
+Email marketing is a hugely valuable tool businesses use to generate interest in their products and services while increasing conversion rates.
+Done right, email marketing can build brand awareness, and credibility, boost sales and build strong customer relationships.
+Lead magnets, especially e-commerce lead magnets are a great way to build your email list.

 In this guide, we’ll explore exactly what lead magnets are.
 We’ll cover what makes for a good lead magnet and how to reach potential customers with the perfect lead magnet.
 We’ll also talk you through how to create and market a lead magnet in six straightforward steps.